NIRCam Grism Time-Series APT Template

 The weak lenses defocus incoming light, mitigating uncertainties (jitter and flat fields) and allowing for observations of brighter objects before saturation in a given integration time.

-WLP8 is located in the pupil wheel and must be used in combination with a medium- or narrowband filter.
+WLP8 is located in the pupil wheel and can be used in combination with one of a variety of medium- or narrowband filters as shown in the table below.

 Short wavelength pupil wheelShort wavelength filter wheel